 Report: Trump-tied lobbyists cash in on their connections

-The analysis only includes those who registered and submitted the required federal lobbying disclosures; it doesn’t include individuals like ex-Trump campaign manager Corey Lewandowski, who co-founded a lobbying firm after not receiving a role in Trump’s administration.
+The 44 lobbyists with ties to Trump or Pence represent those identified on federal lobbying disclosure paperwork.
+They do not include individuals like ex-Trump campaign manager Corey Lewandowski, who co-founded a lobbying firm after not receiving a role in Trump’s administration.

 Brian Ballard, who worked on Trump’s inaugural committee and was a Florida-based lobbyist for the Trump Organization, opened a Washington office less than two weeks after the inauguration, bringing on board Dan McFaul, who worked for Trump’s transition team.

 During Trump’s first full month as president, Ballard Partners was hired by 14 customers, including Amazon.com, American Airlines, the for-profit prison company the GEO Group Inc., and U.S. Sugar Corp., according to lobbying records.

 Ballard Partners reported receiving $250,000 from the GEO Group.
 One month after Trump’s inauguration, Attorney General Jeff Sessions ended the Obama-era prohibition on allowing for-profit prisons to house federal inmates.
 In May, the Justice Department awarded the GEO Group two 10-year contracts valued at $664 million.
 In April, the group won a $110 million federal contract to build the first new immigrant detention center under the Trump administration.

 Ballard said he doesn’t comment on individual clients.
 The Justice Department said the change in policy restores the Federal Bureau of Prisons’ flexibility to manage the inmate population.